riverwaysoft/php-converter/README.md

 ```

 ## How it is different from alternatives?
-- Unlike [spatie/typescript-transformer](https://github.com/spatie/typescript-transformer) `dto-converter` supports not only TypeScript but also Dart.
-Support for other languages can be easily added by implementing LanguageInterface. `dto-converter` can also output generated types / classes into different files.
+- Unlike [spatie/typescript-transformer](https://github.com/spatie/typescript-transformer) `php-converter` supports not only TypeScript but also Dart.
+Support for other languages can be easily added by implementing LanguageInterface. `php-converter` can also output generated types / classes into different files.
-- Unlike [grpc](https://github.com/grpc/grpc/tree/v1.40.0/examples/php) `dto-converter` doesn't require to modify your app or install some extensions.
+- Unlike [grpc](https://github.com/grpc/grpc/tree/v1.40.0/examples/php) `php-converter` doesn't require to modify your app or install some extensions.

 ## Contributing